 If you come from outside Chesham, you will need to re-register with a local GP.
 We have the support of three fantastic GP Surgeries who are happy to visit our residents within the home.

 No, we are a residential care home which means we do not employ nurses.
-We can provide for a wide range of complex needs and disabilities, and do have access to District Nursing services as required.
+We can provide for a wide range of complex needs and disabilities, and do have access to District Nursing services and a service called Immedicare where we can talk to a nurse over video call as required.

-Our Chiropodist visits residents every 6 weeks in the home.
-We use a company called VisionCall who provide an Opticians service to us and they visit the home every 6 months.
+Our Chiropodist visits residents every 4-6 weeks in the home.
+We use a company called VisionCall who provide an Opticians service to us and they visit the home annually.
 Other services such as Dentistry and Physio are not provided in-house, but we will ensure that you have access to all of these services and others in the community either through referral or booking.

 Yes, if you want to although this will be assessed and reviewed regularly.
 We will require you to keep your medication in lockable storage within your room.